rodralez/NaveGo/README.md

 * Processing of a loosely-coupled integrated navigation system (INS/GNSS).

-* Processing of a loosely-coupled integrated navigation system with magnetometers (INS/GNSS/MAG).
+* Processing of a loosely-coupled integrated navigation system with magnetometers (INS/GNSS/MAG) **NEW**

+* Compass heading using magnetometers.

 * Simulation of inertial sensors and GNSS.